redhat-openstack/website/source/uncategorized/tuskar-ui.html.md

        output-dir/provider-controller-1.yaml
        output-dir/provider-compute-1.yaml

-#### Modify plan parameters
+#### Modify Overcloud parameters

-Available plan parameters can be viewed in the environment.yaml file.
-To modify a specific plan parameter, run the following:
+Available Overcloud parameters can be viewed in the environment.yaml file.
+To modify a specific parameter, run the following:

 ` [stack@localhost ~]$ tuskar plan-patch -A `<key>`=`<value>` `<plan uuid>